0x9900/aprstar/README.md

 ## Installation

 This program can run using either python3 or python2.
+As of today, the hamvoip allstar image, uses an older version of Linux and the default python is 2.7, this is why this program uses python 2.7.

 I have try to limit the number of dependencies in other python package but there is still a few that need to be installed.

 The python dependencies can be installed using the command pip